-In this module you will use frontier molecular orbital analysis to explain and predict stereochemical and regiochemical outcomes of pericyclic reactions You will also learn about the generation and use of reactive intermediates in synthesis such as radicals, carbenes and nitrenes.
-You will spend two hours in lectures per week in this module and will attend tutorials every three weeks.
+In this module you will use of frontier molecular orbital analysis to explain and predict stereochemical and regiochemical outcomes of pericyclic reactions.
+You will also learn about the generation and use of reactive intermediates in synthesis such as radicals, carbenes and nitrenes.
+You'll attend two lectures per week in this module and attend a tutorial every three weeks.

 Contemporary Drug Discovery